gegedobruna/Deckmoor/README.md

 # 🃏 Deckmoor — A Commander Deckbuilder & Playtester

 **Deckmoor** (originally submitted as `mtg-deckbuilder`) is a Magic: The Gathering web application focused on **Commander (EDH)** deck construction, playtesting, and customization.
 It was developed as part of a **bachelor's thesis project** at the **University of Debrecen**, combining modern frontend technology with flavorful, immersive design.

-This tool blends powerful search features, in-browser testing, and a soft, lore-inspired UI to offer a polished brewing experience for casual and competitive players alike.
+The app blends powerful **Scryfall search**, **Firebase deck storage**, and a smooth, lore-inspired interface to offer a polished brewing experience for casual and competitive players alike.

 ---

 ## 🎓 Academic Acknowledgment

-> This application was created as a thesis project at the **University of Debrecen, Faculty of Informatics**, under the supervision of [**Dr. Vágner Anikó Szilvia**](https://inf.unideb.hu/en/people/aniko.vagner).
+> This application was created as a thesis project at the **University of Debrecen, Faculty of Informatics**, under the supervision of [**Dr. Vágner Anikó Szilvia**](https://inf.unideb.hu/dr-vagner-aniko-szilvia).

 Author: **Gegë Dobruna**
 Program: BSc in Computer Science